SigJig/phx-api/README.md

 # PhoenixRP API

-This repository contains the source code for the official PhoenixRP API.
+This repository contains the source code for the proposed version 2 of the API of the now shut down gaming community PhoenixRP.
+It was never finished, and also might be a bit of a mess since it was the first large TypeScript project I did, but I am quite happy with it.

 The API is a RESTful API, built with TypeScript, Express and Knex.

 ### Setup